uds-packages/template/README.md

 When you're ready to release your package, you'll need to modify the `releaser.yaml` file to include the correct versions of your package's flavors.
 If your package doesn't have a flavor, just delete it from the releaser.yaml file.
 When you're actually ready to have a release tagged and a package pushed to GHCR, uncomment the contents of the file.

+## Engineers External to Defense Unicorns

+For engineers that are external to the Defense Unicorns organization, the following files may not be applicable to your situation, and can be modified or removed.
+   - releaser.yaml
+   - .gitlab-ci.yml
+   - renovate.json
+   - .github/workflows (the workflows are still applicable, but the runners, tokens, and secrets will have to be updated to reflect your environment.)

 ## Contributing

 > [!NOTE]